saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 **Real Devices**

 This is optional for Real Devices.
-There are 3 options you can use to determine which version you want to use for you automated Appium, Espresso or XCUITest tests:
+There are three options you can use to determine which version you want to use for your automated Appium, Espresso, or XCUITest tests:
 1. Don't provide a `platformVersion`, this will result in any available Android or iOS device, no matter the version
 1. Provide a `platformVersion` that **starts with** your provided `platformVersion` string:
     - **`12`:** matches all minors and patches for `platformVersion: "12"`.
 For example `12.1.0|12.1.1|12.2.0|...`